 Villavincencio: one night in January 2020

 I returned to the same department in January 2020 for a night.
-We saw Ornate Titi, Common Squirrel Monkey, Amazonian Long-tailed Porcupine, Common Opossum, Brumback’s Night Monkeys, a Giant Anteater and O’Connell’s Spiny Rat.
+We saw Ornate Titi, Colombian Squirrel Monkey, Amazonian Long-tailed Porcupine, Common Opossum, Brumback’s Night Monkeys, a Giant Anteater and O’Connell’s Spiny Rat.

 Mocoa and Miraflor: three nights in January 2020.